dev-xero/sos-client/README.md

 ![](https://img.shields.io/badge/Jetpack%20Compose-UI-blue?style=for-the-badge&colorA=131820&colorB=FFFFFF&logo=android)
 ![](https://img.shields.io/github/license/dev-xero/sos-client?style=for-the-badge&colorA=131820&colorB=FFFFFF&logo=github)

-The SOS client is a Kotlin-based Android app for an **Emergency Response System (ERS)**, that quickly alerts emergency services with a single tap.
+The SOS client is a Kotlin-based Android app for an **Emergency Response System (ERS)** that can quickly alert emergency services with a single tap.
 It shares the user’s real-time location and notifies configured contacts instantly.

-Written with Jetpack Compose, and integrates with our Spring Boot [backend](https://github.com/Anuolu-2020/sos-backend).
+Written with Jetpack Compose and integrates with our Spring Boot [backend](https://github.com/Anuolu-2020/sos-backend).
 This source code is part of the CSC 211 (Software Workshop II) course project for group 1.

 ## Features